Tantalize your taste buds with this dense and delicious Sugar Crusted Zucchini Bread! It’s the perfect way to enjoy summer zucchini!

 Zucchini Bread Recipe with a Healthy Twist

-With the addition of some King Arthur Flour’s White Whole Wheat Flour and half the amount of oil when compared to my first recipe, this is a healthier zucchini bread.
+With the addition of some King Arthur Flour’s White Whole Wheat Flour and half the amount of oil when compared to my first recipe, this is healthier zucchini bread.
 Katie was not as thrilled with it as I was, but she’s my toughest critic.

 I think she’d prefer that I served her actual cake for breakfast!
 I used a recommendation from one of the previous recipes and dusted the buttered pans with a nice coating of sugar before adding the batter.
 This Sugar Crusted Zucchini Bread was moist, flavorful with a sweet crust.
 Finally a winner!
+You’ll also enjoy these Cinnamon Zucchini Muffins and this Banana Nut Bread.

 PRO-Tip: Quick bread batter should not be over-mixed.
 Use a rubber spatula, not a mixer, to add in the dry ingredients.
 Over-mixing will cause tunnels in your loaves…and create a peaked top instead of a rounded topped muffin.